 Opportunities in Agriculture and Tourism

-However, many emerging small islands that are dependent on tourism are also rely significantly on food import.
+However, many emerging small islands that are dependent on tourism also rely significantly on food imports.
 In the Caribbean, up to 80% of the food consumed is imported.
 As a result, the region has some of the world’s highest levels of non-communicable diseases and obesity rates.
 Eight out of ten countries with the world’s worst rates of obesity are in the Pacific islands.

 For Pacific economies, tourism and agriculture are two of the most critical industries, and strengthening linkages between the two will provide new income opportunities and growth for value chain actors serving the tourism markets.